Chicago

 Beautiful trail bridge between Foster and Lawrence.

-The Catherine Chevalier Woods, named for the wife of Alex Robinson, a Scot-Odawa Indian who was named an honorary chief of the native Potawatomi, is a popular oasis in a crowded neighborhood.
+The Catherine Chevalier Woods, named for the wife of Alex Robinson, a Scot-Odawa Indian who was named an honorary chief of the native Potawatomi just long enough to give their land away, is a popular oasis in a crowded neighborhood.
 The resident deer (said to overpopulate the woods) seem always present, the pavilions and picnic groves are booked months in advance, and there is a pedestrian bridge linking the forest preserve to neighboring Rosemont’s central hotel and restaurant district.
 I saw as many people entering the preserve from Rosemont as I saw driving in and parking off of E. River Rd.

 Construction season in Chicago